 It’s tough to put Paul at No. 7.
 It really is.
 But honestly, in my mind, he gets overshadowed by Gary.
 Probably not fair at all, but again, legend status is all about perception.
 For me, Paul is less of a legend through story.
 It’s more personal, yet limited than that.
 Like I’ve said before, I got to cover Paul Gait once at Placid.

 It was… a learning experience for me.

 His ability to dictate play, see things 3-4 steps before they happened and simply dominate with one hand was magical to behold.
 I had to remind myself to cover him and not watch him more than once.
-His exploits at ‘Cuse, and in the MLL, and for Team Canada, AND in box lacrosse are all impressive.
+His exploits at ‘Cuse, in the MLL, for Team Canada AND in box lacrosse are all impressive.
 His willingness to play second fiddle to Gary at times is almost more impressive, and it shows he wanted to win, above all else.
 Marks of a legend!

 6. Dave Pietramala

 The man simply changed the way defense was played in the sport of lacrosse.
 I’ve heard offensive players were terrified to run against him, and entire clears were designed to keep the ball away from Petro.
 He could run with anyone on the field and had a mean streak a mile wide.
 He was FEARED and respected, and played like a caged animal.
 He was precise and punishing, and made defense a lot more glamorous.
 The days of playing physical body only were departing… and Petro was ushering in a new era.
 It was the time of the takeaway defenseman.
 Changing the game is legendary.